VA Educational Benefits

 Bring a copy of your DD214 member 4 copy to the Residency Specialist in the Office of the Registrar.
 There are several options for you including Section 702 of the Veterans Choice and Accountability Act and Yellow Ribbon grant.
 To determine your eligibility under these programs you will need to complete an application in the Bengal Online Scholarship System (BOSS).
-There are several factors including your separation date from the military, current active duty status, or eligibility as are a dependent using transferred benefits under (Post 9/11 GI Bill).
+There are several factors including your separation date from the military, current active duty status, or eligibility as a dependent using transferred benefits (Post 9/11).
 For specific questions please contact a Military Education Benefits team member and we will be happy to guide you.

 WHAT IS THE YELLOW RIBBON PROGRAM?